 Scheduling permitting, we can work night and day, weekdays, weekends, spring, summer, fall and winter.
 Rain, snow, or shine.
 We prefer the sunshine, but life happens even when conditions aren't always the most favourable, and without the pictures, where’s the proof?

 A photographer cannot sell an image in which you are both the subject of the photograph and are clearly identifiable, without written permission from you (being an adult) or your legal guardian, unless of course the sale of the images are to you, (the subject of the photograph), or to your legal guardian, in which case that written permission would already have been obtained.
+Even images that are not for sale, but are intended to be published in the newspaper or an on-line news service, should still require your permission prior to doing so, although this may not always be the case.

 * If a second take is requested, digital images from the first take will remain available as additional images, at $15.00 per image.